Wasserstein Distances Made Explainable: Insights Into Dataset Shifts and Transport Phenomena: Empirical Evaluation

 Apart from the time series data, we also use the PLISM~\cite{filiotDistillingFoundationModels2025} histopathology dataset.
 It consists of a fixed set of patches from various tissue types, each recorded multiple times with different stainings and scanners.
-We use this natural coupling and evaluate two different staining variations of the same patches and embed these into the latent spaces of the histopathology foundation models CigaResNet~\cite{cigaSelfSupervisedContrastive2022}, Phikon~\cite{filiotScalingSelfSupervisedLearning2024}, and UNI~\cite{chenGeneralpurposeFoundationModel2024}.
+We use this natural coupling and evaluate two different staining variations of the same patches and embed these into the latent spaces of the histopathology foundation models `Ciga-ResNet'~\cite{cigaSelfSupervisedContrastive2022}, `Phikon'~\cite{filiotScalingSelfSupervisedLearning2024}, and `UNI'~\cite{chenGeneralpurposeFoundationModel2024}.
 These models differ in recency, size, and performance.
 The resulting embeddings are each normalized to unit norm.

-We consider two variants of \mname{}: one where the coupling $\gamma^\star$ is the exact solution of \cref{eq:wasserstein}, and one where the coupling is set uniform, i.e.\ fixed to $\gamma^\star_{\mathrm{reg}} = \bone_{N \times N} / N^2$.
-This variant can be seen as a limit case of the Sinkhorn~\cite{cuturiSinkhornDistancesLightspeed2013} distance (a regularized Wasserstein distance) with maximum entropic smoothing.
+We consider two variants of \mname{} using $p=2$ and $q=2$: one where the coupling $\gamma^\star$ is the exact solution of \cref{eq:wasserstein}, and one where the coupling is set uniform, i.e.~fixed to $\gamma^\star_{\mathrm{reg}} = \bone_{N \times N} / N^2$.
+This variant can be seen as a limit case of the Sinkhorn~\cite{cuturiSinkhornDistancesLightspeed2013} distance (a regularized Wasserstein distance) with maximum entropic smoothing and additionally as a more informed \textit{MeanShift} that includes the variance of the data.